signalfx/signalfx-agent/README.md

 Installation is complete.

-For more information about SignalFx Smart Agent, see [Next Steps](https://docs.signalfx.com/en/latest/integrations/agent/smart-agent-quickstart.html).
+To continue your exploration of SignalFx Smart Agent capabilities, see [Next Steps](https://docs.signalfx.com/en/latest/integrations/agent/smart-agent-quickstart.html).